WEEK 1: Introduction (January 9 & 11)

 arrays – storing , structuring and retrieving data

-animation – graphic devices, sprites, dynamic infographics and imagery,
+animation – graphic devices, sprites, dynamic infographics

-audio/video – players, interactivity
+audio/video – players, interactivity, time start

 Web Apps

-APIs (Application Programming Interface)
+APIs (Application Programming Interface) – databases

-mash-up: geolocation, databases, social media.
+API mash-ups: geolocation, databases, social media.

 Creative Programming